wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

         ![Credential Stuffing - Recommended Endpoints - Predefined rules](../images/about-wallarm-waf/credential-stuffing/credential-stuffing-predefined-rules.png)

     * Endpoints used for authentication that were found by the [API Discovery](../api-discovery/overview.md) module and recorded as they actually received traffic.
-This is available only if API Discovery is presented in your subscription and enabled.

 * Manually - you can also include your own unique authentication endpoints, ensuring full protection.
 When adding manually, set [URI](../user-guides/rules/add-rule.md#uri-constructor) and the way of searching for authentication parameters: